 “The idea of ‘success,’ for most people, revolves around money or the acquisition of property or other possessions, but we consider a state of joy as the greatest achievement of success.
 And while the attainment of money and wonderful possessions certainly can enhance your state of joy, the achievement of a good-feeling physical body is by far the greatest factor for maintaining a continuing state of joy and well-being.”Abraham-Hicks

 Pilates creates definition and overall fitness that I’ve been unable to replicate with any other regimen.

-Men who have heard of Pilates – the exercise method – often think that it must have something to do with stretching or dance.
-In fact, Pilates is a challenging workout – yet safe enough for rehabilitation – that is ideally suited for men.
+Men who have heard of Pilates – the exercise method – often think it must have something to do with stretching or dance.
+Pilates is a challenging workout – yet safe enough for rehabilitation – ideally suited for men.
 Pilates was originally developed for soldiers and police officers.

 Imagine a time earlier in your life when you felt your very best.
 You were humming with energy – happy, healthy, and trim.

 Hold that in your mind for a moment: remember the physical sensation of feeling energized, lean and enthusiastic.

 And now imagine feeling one hundred times better than that.

 Pilates is an outrageously effective system of body conditioning that helps improve posture, strength, flexibility, and appearance.

 Pilates is available as one-on-one training, but there are also group classes – using mats and apparatus – which provide an affordable option for those on a budget.